depixusgenome/trackanalysis/doc/cleaning.rst

    single-strand).
 Their behavior is mostly consistent from bead to bead and reflect fluctuations and drifts in the experimental settings, mostly temperatures.
-In effect, they allow measuring the baseline fluctuation of the :math:`z` measures.
+In effect, they allow measuring the baseline fluctuation of the |z| measures.
 The baseline fluctuations can thus be removed by subtracting these beads'signal from others.

 .. hint::